cabo/ace-aif/draft-ietf-ace-aif.md

 the ease and unambiguity of matching a given URI against a set of templates in an AIF data item.

-This simple information model also does not allow further conditionalizing access based on state outside the identification of objects (e.g., "opening a door is allowed if that is not locked").
+This simple information model also does not allow expressing conditionalized access based on state outside the identification of objects (e.g., "opening a door is allowed if that is not locked").

 Finally, the model does not provide any special access for a set of